folio-org/folio-ansible/doc/ansible-roles.md

 ## mod-users-docker
 Builds a Docker image from the Dockerfile and registers it with Okapi.
 Depends on docker-engine, mod-users-build.

-## mod-circulation-docker
-Builds the Docker image for mod-circulation and launches it via Okapi.
-Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

 ## mongodb-org
 Installs a more recent MongoDB Community Edition from the Mongo